 These two statements provide information about the District as a whole using methods similar to those used by private-sector companies.
-The Statement of Net Position includes all the District's assets and liabilities using the accrual basis of accounting.
+The Statement of Net Position includes all the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources using the accrual basis of accounting.
 This basis of accounting takes in account all the current year's revenues and expenses regardless of when cash is received or paid.
-These statements report information on the district as a whole and its activities in a way that helps answer the question, "How did we do financially during 2021-2022?"
+These statements report information on the district as a whole and its activities in a way that helps answer the question, "How did we do financially during 2022-2023?"

-These two statements report the District's net position and changes in those assets.
-This change in net position is important because it tells the reader that, for the School District as a whole, the financial position of the School District has improved or diminished.
+The change in net position is important because it tells the reader that, for the district as a whole, the financial position of the district has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
 Over time, the increases or decreases in the District's net position, as reported in the Statement of Activities, are one indicator of whether its financial health is improving or deteriorating.
 The relationship between revenues and expenses indicates the District's operating results.
 However, the District's goal is to provide services to our students, not to generate profits as commercial entities.
 One must consider many non-financial factors, such as the quality of education provided to assess the overall health of the District.